mark579/bicicletas-bogota-design/design.md

 ## Assumptions

+These are the assumptions that need validation, but what I'm assuming in this design.

 * Bicycles are capable of communicating over the internet with a server to submit their telemetry every 60 seconds.
-* Bicycles are capable of also knowing their location, and which station they are checked into.
+* The stations have a terminal with internet access and the capability of running a browser
-* Users in the city will have mobile devices with internet access and location services.
+* Users in the city will have mobile devices with internet access.
 * The team is capable of build a system to add and authenticate users.
-* We are trusting users to not take bicycles without checking them out, but we will have alerting to notify when stolen.
+* There is a system  built for provisioning prepaid cards.

 ## High Level Diagram